LG LFX25961AL refrigerator woes

 Several hours later:

-Slow ice, slow water
+Not enough ice, slow water

 Alright so obviously this is water pressure.
 But it wasn’t any of the lines and it wasn’t the water filter.
 The ice tray wouldn’t fill up all the way and water would pour out really slowly.